John Faucheraud Grimké: Life, education and war service

-Grimké's maternal grandparents were Huguenots who left France in the 17th century after the Edict of Fontainebleau stripped Protestants of their rights.
-They emigrated to South Carolina; other Huguenots went to New York and Virginia.
-His paternal grandparents were German merchants from Alsace-Lorraine, who came to South Carolina in the 17th century.
+Grimké's maternal grandparents were Huguenots who left France in the 17th century after the Edict of Fontainebleau stripped Protestants of their rights and emigrated to South Carolina (other Huguenots went to New England, New York, and Virginia, and to various tolerant European states, including Great Britain, the Netherlands, Prussia, and Russia).
+Grimké's paternal grandparents were German merchants from Alsace-Lorraine, who came to South Carolina in the 17th century.
 Their name was originally "Grimk" until changed by Grimké's grandfather, John Paul Grimké.
 He was a silversmith whose work was said to rival that of Paul Revere.

-Grimké was tutored as a boy and did his undergraduate work at Princeton University.
-He went to England to study law at Trinity College, Cambridge, and at the Inns of Court of the Middle Temple.
-After his return to the colonies, he became increasingly caught up as a young man in the movement for independence.
-Together with Benjamin Franklin and others, he signed a 1774 petition to King George III and the British government protesting against the Boston Port Act.
+Grimké was tutored as a boy and studied as an undergraduate Princeton University.
+He then sailed to England to study law at Trinity College, Cambridge, and at the Middle Temple of the Inns of Court.
+After returning to the colonies, Grimké became increasingly caught up in the movement for independence.
+Though a young man, he (with Benjamin Franklin and others) signed a 1774 petition to King George III and the British government protesting the Boston Port Act.

-After the 1776 outbreak of hostilities in the American Revolutionary War, Grimké returned to South Carolina and joined the Continental Army; he was commissioned as a Captain in Charleston's Regiment of Artillery.
+After the 1775 outbreak of the American Revolution, Grimké returned to South Carolina and joined the Continental Army; he was commissioned as a Captain in Charleston's Regiment of Artillery.
 He was promoted to Major in 1778, and later that year became Deputy Adjutant General, holding the rank of Colonel.
-He was taken prisoner by the British in the Siege of Charleston in 1780.
-He was released in a prisoner exchange and paroled.
+He was taken prisoner by the British at the siege of Charleston in 1780, but released in a prisoner exchange and paroled.
 Arrested the next year on a flimsy pretext, he was imprisoned by the British for five weeks, which he considered to have nullified his parole.

-Grimké joined the army of Nathanael Greene, serving until the end of the war.
+Grimké then joined the army of Nathanael Greene, serving until the end of the war.
 He served as an officer under Colonel Samuel Elbert, under the extended Georgia command of Major General Robert Howe.
 He fought in several famous battles, such as Eutaw Springs and Yorktown which ended the war.

 Political career

 Grimké was elected a judge of the superior court in 1783 under the new government of the state and United States.
 In 1799 he became senior associate.
 He was elected as a representative to the state house, and then as speaker of the South Carolina House of Representatives in 1785-86.
 He served as a member of the state convention of 1788 that reviewed and adopted the Federal constitution.

 In 1811, political enemies in the South Carolina legislature attempted to remove Judge Grimké from his position by impeachment.
 He was easily acquitted of the charges but his health suffered from the experience.

 Grimké was described by John Belton O'Neall as a "stern, unbending judge" who tolerated nothing.
-Grimké held a high opinion of the abilities of women; he believed his daughter Sarah Grimké would have made a good lawyer had she been born a man and allowed to practice.
-He also believed that women should be allowed to be executrixes of estates.
+Grimké held a high opinion of the abilities of women; he believed his daughter Sarah Grimké would have made a good lawyer, had she been born a man and allowed to practice.
+He also believed that women should be allowed to serve as executrices of decedents' estates.